PS5 restock update: Track on Twitter, Best Buy, Target and more

-PS5 restock is showing some signs of life.
-Best Buy had a quick restock early this morning, which makes it the only retailer to offer PS5 restock this week.
-But we're expecting more PS5 drops in the coming days.
+It's looking like it might be a little easer to track down a PS5 restock, with more PS5 stock popping up on the likes of Best Buy and more.
+We're also expecting to see more PS5 drops in the coming days.

-So we're here to help you secure PS5 stock when inventory returns, by tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
+And by tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers, we're here to help you secure PS5 stock when inventory returns.
 We've also pulled together a list of the top U.S. retailers, including Target, GameStop, and Amazon that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5.

 Where to buy PS5: Check PS5 restock now

-As of June 3 at 10:50 a.m.
+As of June 4 at 7:33 a.m.
 ET, there is no PS5 restock available.
-Best Buy had a quick restock this morning, but has since sold out.
+Best Buy had a quick restock Thursday morning, but has since sold out.
 Otherwise, it's been a quiet week for PS5 restocks.

 PS5: $499 @ Amazon